marksteele/blog/content/blog/building-a-serverless-analytics-platform-at-lolscale.md

 <!--more-->

 I've recently had the opportunity to glimpse at how much some companies charge for this type of service, and it is shocking.
-For example, 150$ per 1 million data points (Mixpanel).
+For example, [150$ per 1 million data points](https://mixpanel.com/pricing/).
 At 200 million events/month, that would be a 30,000$/month bill.
 Ouch!

 Let's see if we can do better.
 Better-ish.
 I'm not going to tackle any sort of advanced reporting in this article.
 Arguably, that's the big value add that you get when you pay a SaaS provider for this kind of solution.
 Obivously you'll have to spend some time tinkering on building the reports you need.
 Even if you have to spin up a dev team to do so, at large scale it's probably cheaper than most SaaS offerings.